Skip to content

 Thrift haul from February 2019

 As a person, the most sustainable thing you can do is stop buying new stuff.
 And since I’m trying to live as sustainable as I can, I took the pledge to not buy anything new.
-You can see how I did the past year in this blogpost.
-But, sometimes you do need things.
+Last year I wrote about everything I bought new in 2018.
+But, sometimes you do actually need things.
 I don’t think I can buy nothing for the rest of my life, and that wouldn’t be fun.
 But luckily, there is a solution!
 Thrifting.
 Buying things secondhand, so no new resources are needed.
 And that’s exactly what I did.
 Here’s my thrift haul from February 2019.

 What I needed